 \section{Introduction}

 In recent years, a wide variety of speech-related applications have been developed.
-Most of these applications have been highly convenient for human–human and human–machine communications.
-However, the following long-existing and critical issue, which may notably limit the achievable performance of these applications, remains to be solved: speech distortions caused by additive/convolutional noises and channel/device effects \cite{varga1993assessment, giraud1997auditory, kinoshita2013reverb, beutelmann2006prediction, steeneken1980physical, sankar1996maximum}.
-Identifying an effective method of addressing this distortion issue is a critical and challenging task, and numerous approaches have been proposed to this end; among these approaches, speech enhancement (SE) is notable.
+Most of these applications are highly convenient for human–human and human–machine communications.
+However, the following long-existing and critical issues that may limit the achievable performance of these applications remain to be solved: speech distortions caused by additive/convolutional noises and channel/device effects \cite{varga1993assessment, giraud1997auditory, kinoshita2013reverb, beutelmann2006prediction, steeneken1980physical, sankar1996maximum}.
+Identifying an effective method of addressing this distortion issue is a critical and challenging task, and numerous approaches have been proposed to this end, among which speech enhancement (SE) is notable.